bioimage-io/JDLL/README.md

 | Tensorflow 2 all APIs but 0.2.0 | https://github.com/bioimage-io/tensorflow-2-java-interface     |
 | Onnx                            | https://github.com/bioimage-io/onnx-java-interface             |

-The information about the engines supported currently by the model runner, for which OS and architectures and which JAR files are required each of the engines is stored in [this json file](https://github.com/bioimage-io/model-runner-java/blob/main/src/main/resources/availableDLVersions.json).
+The information about the engines supported currently by the model runner, for which OS and architectures and which JAR files are required for each of the engines is stored in [this json file](https://github.com/bioimage-io/model-runner-java/blob/main/src/main/resources/availableDLVersions.json).

 Note that the model runner will be in **constant development** and that it is open to community collaboration, so **pull requests** to the official repository of the model runner to improve functionality or to add new engines are **very welcomed**.